 Remove all the unnecessary distractions in your life.
 Find a place to work that is conducive to thinking and commit to a regular publishing schedule.

 These actions will ramp up your blogging to a level that will create a memorable impression on your site visitors.
-It will leave a lasting and deep imprint on their mind that will work in your favour when the time comes for them to take action and buy.
+It will leave a lasting and profound imprint on their mind that will work in your favour when the time comes for them to take action and buy.

 Everyone has a book in them, or so they say.
 The trouble is books, as in the actual touchy feely hardbacks and paperbacks that we pored over late at night in exam days are rapidly becoming obsolete.